Hortobagy National Park, Hungary

 This post may contain affiliate links.

-Around June I became aware that a few things existed, Hungarian horsemen and their incredible skills, the UNESCO-listed Hortobágy National Park, the Puszta and the rare and heritage breed livestock of this unique region.
+Hungarian horsemen, dressed in blue, have incredible skills.
+Find them at the UNESCO-listed Hortobágy National Park, the Puszta, in Hungary.
+Also see the rare and heritage breed livestock of this unique region.
 This post is about visiting Hortobagy, is it worth it?
-We also share photos from Hortobagy National Park, the horsemen, and heritage livestock, we also go into the history of the region.
+We also share photos from Hortobagy National Park, the horsemen, and heritage livestock, along with the history of the region.

 Hortobagy horseman and cattle